Consultation before terminations Sample Clauses

 AutoNDA by SimpleDocs

-Consultation before terminations. (a) If the employer decides that it no longer wishes the job the employee has been doing to be done by anyone, and this is not due to the ordinary and customary turnover of labour, and that decision may lead to termination of employment, the employer shall consult the employees directly affected and their nominated representative/s;
+Consultation before terminations. (a) Where the Company decides that the Company no longer wishes the job the employee has been doing to be done by anyone, and this is not due to the ordinary and customary turnover of labour, and that decision may lead to termination of employment and the termination is either at the initiative of the Company on the grounds of operational requirements, or because the Company is insolvent, the Company shall consult the employee directly affected.

 Consultation before terminations. (a) In the event that the Company decides that the employee’s position cannot be continued on account of redundancy the Company shall consult with the employees affected and give consideration to redeployment and options other than termination of employment.